mathewsanders/Mustard/Documentation/Template tokenizer.md

 ## DateTokenizer: matching against a template

-Another useful pattern is to identify substrings that match a certain pattern.
+Another useful pattern for tokenizers is to identify substrings that match a certain pattern.

 `DateTokenizer` is a more complex `TokenizerType` that not only matches substrings with the format `MM/dd/yy` but will also fail if the matched substring doesn't translate into a valid date (e.g. *'99/99/99'*).